San Francisco Pet Behavior

 My dedication to animal behavior grew as a veterinary student at UC Davis where I founded the Behavior Medicine Club.
 I took every behavior medicine elective in the curriculum and I spent summers rotating through the Behavior Service at the Veterinary Medical Teaching Hospital, learning from leaders in the field.

-I am a San Francisco native who attended Lowell High School.
-I live in San Francisco with my two young sons, my fiance, a terrier/chihuahua mix named Hazel, and a cat named Froggy.
+I was born and raised in San Francisco and attended Lowell High School.
+I live in San Francisco with my two young sons, a terrier/chihuahua mix named Hazel, and a cat named Froggy.
 I enjoy spending time in nature and various athletic pursuits.
 I look forward to meeting you in person and helping your pet express healthy behavior!

 UPDATE October 2018: I am happy to announce a new volunteer role on the Committee for Student Outreach of the American Veterinary Society of Animal Behavior (AVSAB).
 Founded in 1976, the AVSAB unites veterinarians and research professionals who share an interest in both understanding animal behavior and treating behavior problems that affect the welfare of animals and the people who care for them.